The Postgraduate Supervision Excellence and the Teaching Excellence Award, highlight the positive contributions made to the life of the Institute

 The student went on to say that “Sheila has also been extremely helpful in helping me develop a career path, particularly as my PhD is approaching its final stage.
 This includes, but is not limited to, identifying job opportunities and sources of job opportunities, identifying target journals for future academic publications and offering advice based on her own experience.
 She has also made efforts to involve me in projects, to both enhance my CV and leverage my existing competencies.
 This has involved contributing to online content for the Centre for Finance and Business Research website, assisting with conferences and events, working on project proposals and assisting on international study trips.
 Through her work ethic and commitment she is a role model for me, for my future career in academia”.

-Bachelor of Arts in Applied Social Studies in Social Care
+- Bachelor of Arts in Applied Social Care